ryayoung/debuggpt/README.md

 _**The difference is in the prompt.**_

-`debuggpt` is a code-introspection tool that provides GPT models with a **comprehensive report of the state of your program** at the moment an error is thrown.
+### `debuggpt` will provide a GPT model with a comprehensive report on the state of your program at the moment an error is thrown.

 ## Usage